 Limonene is best-known for relieving depression and anxiety.
-However, it is also believed to possess anti-inflammatory, antioxidant, and anti-cancer properties.
+However, it is also believed to possess anti-inflammatory and antioxidant.
 This is supported by a 2017 study which found that limonene reduced inflammation in rats with ulcerative colitis.

 Pinene is the most widespread terpene throughout nature.
 It is commonly found in conifers and is what gives these trees their distinctive ‘piney’ scent.
 The benefits of pinene are part of the reason why the practice of ‘forest bathing’ has become so popular in places like Japan.